 If you are already a member of Accor’s loyalty programme – Accor Live Limitless (ALL), the Accor Plus membership allows you to enjoy greater benefits by giving you instant Silver status.
 Silver members earn 20+% more points with every EUR 10 spent at Accor hotels (31 pts versus 25 pts for Classic members) and receive extra perks such as a welcome drink and late check-out.

 Verdict – Is Accor Plus Worth Getting?

-Even if you just look at the benefits coming from the complimentary night and 50% off dining, it is quite apparent that you can easily recoup the cost of Accor Plus membership.
+Even if you just look at the benefits coming from the complimentary night and 50% off in dining, it is quite apparent that you can easily recoup the cost of Accor Plus membership.
 Indirectly, this card is also a way for foodies to enjoy that much-desired fine dining meal at a fraction of the price.
 Take for example Mikuni at Fairmont Singapore.
 Their dinner set menu can go up to S$230++ per person.
 One person essentially dines for free under a hypothetical booking of 2 persons with Accor Plus (translating of a savings of S$230++).
-Scoring a free night at So Sofitel Singapore under the Stay Plus benefit gives an additional value of around S$300++.
+Scoring a free night at Fairmont Singapore under the Stay Plus benefit gives an additional value of around S$300++.
 Add these two and it’s already higher than the cost of either the Explorer or Explorer Plus plans.
-That’s without considering the other perks yet, or even the multiple usages of the dining benefit.
+That’s without considering the other perks yet, or even the multiple usage of the dining benefit.

 So yes, Accor Plus may be worth getting if you are interested in their dining establishments, especially now that they’ve added a number of compelling restaurants in their portfolio (think the Sofitel and Swissotel/Fairmont Singapore dining outlets).